timmcmichael/skimpy-oop/chapter-5-decisions/scripts/5b - if else.md

 and a code block.
 I'll move my discount calculation into that code block so that it only runs if the boolean expression is true.
 And let's test that.

 We're really close, but when they buy exactly 10 jokes, they don't get the discount.
 This is where it's good to have thoughtful test cases.
 Calculation changes when they buy ten jokes, so we call that an edge case.
-It's important to test edge cases to make sure our decision locations are correct.
+It's important to test edge cases to make sure our decision logic is correct.

 I've made a really common mistake.
 My boolean expression is `numJokes > 10`, but I need to use `numJokes >= 10` to include the edge case.
 I could also write it `numJokes > 9`, but I think the greater-than-or-equal-to syntax is more clear.